vphantom/vof/README.md

 ## Version Control Strategy

+The format itself allows for very large numeric sizes and makes room for future more complex types with the concept of reserved tags.
+This format is thus forward-compatible with future versions.

-Similarly to Google Protocol Buffers, since readers and writers must agree on a format out of band, basic rules must be followed to ensure good forward and backward compatibility:
+Regarding schema evolution, similarly to Google Protocol Buffers, since readers and writers must agree on a format out of band, basic rules must be followed to ensure good forward and backward compatibility:

 * Deprecated fields must never be reused;
 * Field types may be updated, but only in backwards-compatible ways (i.e. `int` vs `enum`);